 What happens next?

-Your health professional should make a referral into the service if they feel it is appropriate for your child.
 Once a referral has been made and accepted, you and your child will be seen in a clinic room that should be relatively near to your home.
 The doctor will talk through your concerns and worries.
 They will ask you questions about you and your child’s medical history, questions about your family and about your child’s development and progress.
 The doctor may then ask some more specific questions relevant to a particular condition.
 They may also check your child’s height and weight and examine them.